 - Cost- effectiveness

 Is there a measurable reduction in suffering, improvement in welfare, or reduction in the number of animals suffering, at a relatively low cost?
 For example: a donation of €1,000 can save two shelter animals.
 A similar amount, if well spent, can stop the suffering of 10,000 farmed and marine animals.

 - Donation urgency and transparency

-Can additional donations be used effectively and valuable?
-Does the organization reports openly its working methods, impact and errors?
+Can additional donations be used effectively and valuably?
+Does the organization report openly on its working methods, impact and errors?

 If you want to donate to Animal Charity Evaluators you can find all the information on the Animal welfare page.